• Products

 Space admins can enable auto-conversion from legacy to the new editor for all pages with eligible content in a space.
 To do this:

-2. Toggle on Convert pages automatically setting
+4. Toggle Convert pages automatically to the on position.

 View of auto-convert editor function